lfoppiano/grobid-quantities/doc/evaluation.rst

 Evaluation
 **********

-The results (P: Precision, R: Recall, F1: F1-score) for all the models have been obtained using a holdout set.
+The scores (P: Precision, R: Recall, F1: F1-score) for all the models are performed either as 10-fold cross-validation or using an holdout dataset.
 For DL (BidLSTM_CRF, BERT_CRF) models, we provide the average over 5 runs.

 The models are organised as follow: